cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 The `start` or `end` options of `list()` define a range of KV records you want to select.
 But to be able to use `start` or `end`, you need to understand how key ordering is done (see the [sorting with indexes section below](#sorting-with-indexes)).

-While key ordering is instrumental for displaying KV records by one or more criteria, for `start` and `end` is is used to define the beginning and ending of a range of ordered keys.
+While key ordering is instrumental for sorting, with `start` and `end` the order is used to define the beginning and ending of a range of ordered keys returned in the result set.

 The `start` option starts with the first matching record while the `end` method includes all previous records, but not the record it points to.
 ```ts
 // TODO: Example of start & end
 ```
 If you want to make sure that the end record is included in the range, you can use a key like `["zzzzzzzzzzz"] to insure that there are no keys with lower order.
 ```ts